 The Gili Islands are an archipelago of three tiny islands, Gili Trawangan (Gili T), Gili Meno, and Gili Air.

-While this cluster of islands is particularly popular with backpackers and travelers looking to party, it also has laid-back appeal for families too.
+While this cluster of islands is particularly popular with backpackers and travelers looking to party, it also has laid-back appeal for families.

 How to get to the Gili Islands

-Speedboats go from Port Padangbai in southeast Bali direct to Gili Trawangan.
+Speedboats go from Port Padangbai in southeast Bali directly to Gili Trawangan.